Paternity leave and pay

 If it is not reasonably practicable for them to meet this deadline, they should notify you as soon as possible.

-Once the notice is received by the employer, it is advisable to discuss the date the employee is expected to return to work from paternity leave.
+Once you receive employee notification, it is advisable to discuss the date the employee is expected to return to work from paternity leave.
 However, you are not under any legal obligation to give the employee confirmation of the end date of their paternity leave.

 Paternity leave notification: overseas adoptions